Econometric Inference on a Large Bayesian Game with Heterogeneous Beliefs: Introduction

+Many economic outcomes arise as a consequence of agents' decisions under the influence of others' choices.
+Endogeneity and simultaneity of such influence pose a challenge for an empirical researcher.
+In response to this challenge, a strand of empirical methods has employed game-theoretic models to capture strategic interactions among agents.
+(See \cite{Bresnahan/Reiss:91}, \cite{Tamer:03}, \cite{Ciliberto/Tamer:09}, \cite{Aradillas-Lopez:10}, \cite{Beresteanu/Molchanov/Molinari:11}, \cite{Aradillas-Lopez/Tamer:08}, and \cite{dePaula/Tang:12}, among many others.)
+However, these models often adopt a framework of many independent copies of the same game to facilitate identification and inference.
+Furthermore, they usually rely on a strong assumption on the way the agents form beliefs, namely, a \textit{common prior assumption} where the payoff types of the players are drawn from a common distribution, and the distribution belongs to common knowledge among all the players.

-The main challenge for the econometrician in this environment is to recover the subjective beliefs.
-Manski (2004) proposes using data on subjective probabilities in choice studies.
-See Dominitz and Manski (1997) for a study on subjective income expectations, and Li and Lee (2009) for an investigation of rational expectations assumptions in social interactions using subjective expectations data.
-However, in strategic environments with many players, it is often not easy to procure data on players' expectations on other players' types prior to the play.
+These two features of empirical modeling of games do not fit very well with many empirical settings in practice.
+In a typical empirical setting of interactions, each player tends to have a different set of other players whose actions jointly affect the player's payoff.
+In this case, the common prior assumption, apart from its restrictiveness in belief formation, does not help us in empirical modeling because the observed actions from an equilibrium have different distributions across the players, and it is not possible to aggregate the observed actions to recover the beliefs from data.\footnote{\cite{Manski:04} proposed using data on subjective probabilities in choice studies.
+See \cite{Dominitz/Manski:97} for a study on subjective income expectations and \cite{Li/Lee:09} for an investigation of rational expectations assumptions in social interactions using subjective expectations data.
+However, in strategic environments with many players, it is often far from trivial to obtain data on players' expectations about the other players' types prior to the play.}

+In this paper, we focus on a large incomplete information game where the researcher observes actions that arise from a pure strategy Bayesian equilibrium and develop a new approach to empirical modeling that does not rely on the two commonly used features.